-Former resident, advocate happy Manitoba facility for people with disabilities closing
+After more than a century, Manitoba facility for people with disabilities closing its doors

 133 residents at Portage la Prairie's Manitoba Developmental Centre will move to community living over 3 years

 A more than century-old Manitoba facility for adults with intellectual disabilities will close after its remaining 133 residents move to community living over the next three years, the province announced on Friday.

 The suit was certified as a class-action last May.
 The province appealed that certification last October.
 A decision on the appeal is pending.